Our guide will help businesses ensure their staff can find accurate and timely information on COVID-19 vaccines.

 Can people with allergies get the vaccine?

-Tell healthcare staff before you are vaccinated if you've ever had a serious allergic reaction.
+Tell healthcare staff before you're vaccinated if you've ever had a serious allergic reaction (including anaphylaxis).
+They may ask what you're allergic to, to make sure you can have the vaccine.

 Can pregnant women get the vaccine?